US virus numbers drop, but race against new strains heats up

 “I think we were on track to have a good — or a better, at least — spring and summer, and I’m worried that the variants might be throwing us a curveball,” she said.

-Nationwide, about 18 million people, or less than 6% of the U.S. population, have received at least one dose of vaccine, including about 3 million who have gotten the second shot, according to the Centers for Disease Control and Prevention.
-Only slightly more than half of the 41 million doses distributed to the states by the federal government have been injected into arms, by the CDC's count.
+Nationwide, about 19.3 million people, or less than 6% of the U.S. population, have received at least one dose of the vaccine, including about 3 million who have gotten the second shot, according to the Centers for Disease Control and Prevention.
+About 55% of the 41 million doses distributed to the states by the federal government have been injected into arms, by the CDC's count.

 The virus has killed over 419,000 Americans and infected more than 25 million, with a widely cited University of Washington model projecting the death toll will reach about 569,000 by May 1.

 And health experts have warned that the more contagious and possibly more deadly variant sweeping through Britain will probably become the dominant source of infection in the U.S. by March.
 It has been reported in over 20 states so far.
-Another mutant version is circulating in South Africa.
+Other mutant versions are circulating in South Africa and Brazil.
+The variant from Brazil was detected for the first time in the U.S. in a Minnesota resident who recently travelled to the South American country, state health officials said Monday.

 The more the virus spreads, the more opportunities it has to mutate.
 The fear is that it will ultimately render the vaccines ineffective.